please check us out on facebook, instagram, and you tube

 2:00 to 4:00 PM

 The Mendocino Coast stands in for a remote Nova Scotia island in this fascinating 1948 drama starring Jane Wyman, who won a Best Actress Oscar for her performance.
-Ray Strong’s watercolor of the film’s farmhouse is featured in the exhibition.
+A watercolor by Ray Strong, featured in our current special exhibition, Earth Portraiture, depicts the film’s farmhouse.

 Included with Museum admission.